addy-dclxvi/almighty-dotfiles/README.md

 - **~/.utility/screeny** <br /> A script to take a screenshot using scrot, add date & time to the file name, move the result to *~/Pictures*, then preview the result using Viewnior.
 Bind `screeny` command to your *Print Screen* button. <br />
 ![alt text](https://raw.githubusercontent.com/addy-dclxvi/almighty-dotfiles/master/preview-screeny.jpg) <br />
-And You can instantly delete the result if You are unsatified the screenshoot using Delete button.
+And you can instantly delete the result if you are unsatified the screenshoot using Delete button.

 - **Ranger** <br /> Pretty stock Ranger file manager configuration. <br />
 ![alt text](https://raw.githubusercontent.com/addy-dclxvi/almighty-dotfiles/master/preview-ranger.jpg) <br />